rafw87/hardware-modules/modules/power-monitor-hat/README.md

  - DC input for internal 5V source, it may be shorted with Raspberry's 5V or kept as separate circuit.
    There is a fuse and an "ideal diode" circuit protecting DC source when shorted.
  - LDO regulator for internal 3.3V source.
- - 5 LEDs:
+ - 4 LEDs:
    - PWR (connected to 5V bus)
-   - one programmable LED next to PWR (connected to GPIO23)
+   - 3 LEDs, one for each channel, connected to channel's VIN
-   - 3 programmable LEDs, one for each channel (connected to GPIO17, GPIO27 and GPIO22 respectively)
+ - Header for UART - to communicate with measured device
  - Test points for I2C

 ## Devices list